JoshDoody/fsn/_book_excerpts/leave/6-things-to-do-before-you-leave-your-job.md

 ---
 layout: book_page
 title: 6 things to do before you leave your job
-tagline: A checklist to leave your job on good terms
+subhead: A checklist to leave your job on good terms
 excerpt: Here's how to use your last two weeks to make a strong impression on your colleagues and expand your professional network.
 has_basic_bundle_pitch: true
 context: raise